 Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

-What is M-CHAT autism test?
+What is M-CHAT online autism test?

 The American Academy of Pediatrics recommends that all children receive an initial screening with the M-CHAT at 18 months old.

-Why is it worth taking The M-CHAT Autism Test online?
+Why is it worth taking The M-CHAT Autism test online?

 01.